Creating a Turnitin Assignment in Courses

 - Apply to larger written assignments.
 The service is not appropriate for individual reflection pieces or short (1 page) written assignments.

-- Be sure to use the "Single Uploaded File Only" submission type.
-Turnitin can only process one uploaded file at a time (Word, RTF, TXT); it cannot scan text added into the rich text editor (Inline editor) or unsupported file types (Excel, PowerPoint, etc.).
+- For best results,use the "Single Uploaded File Only" submission type.
+Turnitin can only process one uploaded file at a time (e.g., PDF, .docx, .rtf, .txt); Text added into the rich text editor (Inline editor) must have at least 20 words in order for a report to be generated.

 - We recommend allowing resubmission during the open period and allowing students to view the originality reports to learn from their experience.
 To resubmit, students will simply remove their first submission and then upload a revised version if you enable this option.